MichaelBui/strixhalo-homelab/AI/AI-Capabilities-Overview.md

 Performance has been improving and several of our community members have been running extensive LLM inferencing benchmarks on many models:
 - https://kyuz0.github.io/amd-strix-halo-toolboxes/ - an interactive viewer of standard pp512/tg128 results
 - https://github.com/lhl/strix-halo-testing/tree/main/llm-bench - graphs and sweeps of pp/tg from 1-4096 for a variety of architectures

+NOTE: Ollama does not support Vulkan or AMD GPUs in general very well in general.
+For this and other reasons, it is not recommended.

 ### llama.cpp
 The easiest way to get llama.cpp to work is with the Vulkan backend.
 This reliable and relatively performant on both Windows and Linux and you can either [build it yourself](https://github.com/ggml-org/llama.cpp/blob/master/docs/build.md#vulkan) or simply [download the latest release](https://github.com/ggml-org/llama.cpp/releases) for your OS.